k-nadia/project-2/README.md

 ### **Deployment Steps**

 Deploy this project using the following steps:
-1. Open the responsitory at [PP2 Github](https://github.com/k-nadia/PP2).
+1. Open the respository at [PP2 Github](https://github.com/k-nadia/project-2).
 2. Navigate to the 'Settings' tab.
 3. Within the 'Code & Automation' section, select 'Pages'
 4. Under the 'Branch' section, select 'main' from the drop-down menu.